 - Pumpkin puree – you can use canned pumpkin puree, the most convenient way to bake pumpkin goods.
 But also making your homemade pumpkin puree is a great way to use large pumpkins this season.

-- All-purpose flour – you have other flour options but be aware that any flour change will alter the texture and taste of the pancakes.
+- All-purpose flour – you have other flour options than all-purpose flour but be aware that any flour change will alter the texture and taste of the pancakes.
 For example, oat flour works, but the pancakes are not fluffy and more gritty and fragile.
 You will also need to rest the batter for at least 10 minutes if you use this option to give the fiber some time to absorb liquids and bind the batter.

 - Baking powder

 - Avocado oil – or any plant-based oil you like, including melted coconut oil.
 I didn’t try the recipe oil-free, but sometimes replacing the oil with the same amount of applesauce works well.

 - Unsweetened almond milk – or any non-dairy milk you have on hand.
 There are plenty of plant-based kinds of milk that can be used in this recipe, including oat milk and soy milk.